-The decisions taken by officers pursuant to the statutory regulations enacted by the Government to deal with the Coronavirus pandemic could potentially be challenged under the Human Rights Act 1998 as being a breach of article 11, relating to the freedom of assembly and association, and Article 1 of the First Protocol, relating to the right to peaceful enjoyment of possessions. it is considered, however, that risks of successful challenge are low as, in the latter case, derogations are permitted to control use of property in the general interest and, in the former case, for the protection of public health.
+Any decisions taken by officers pursuant to the statutory regulations enacted by the Government to deal with the Coronavirus pandemic to enforce business closures and restrict assembly could potentially be under the Human Rights Act 1998 as being a breach of article 11, relating to the freedom of assembly and association, and Article 1 of the First Protocol, relating to the right to peaceful enjoyment of possessions. it is considered, however, that risks of successful challenge are low as, in the latter case, derogations are permitted to control use of property in the general interest and, in the former case, for the protection of public health.